skoobasteeve/rayagainstthemachine.net/_posts/2023-10-08-podman-auto-update.md

 pod-nextcloud-pod.service  9ed555fecdfa (caddy)          docker.io/library/caddy             registry    true
 ```
 \
-During this process, the were restarted automatically with the latest image.
+During this process, the containers were restarted automatically with the latest image.
 You can verify this with `podman ps`.

 ``` shell
 podman ps